Eye-of-Judas Shell

 Eye-of-Judas Shell, Tribulus planospira.
 Size: 5.0 cm (2.0 inches) x 4.5 cm (1.8 inches).
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, August 2011.

-Eye-of-Judas Shells are found on attached rocks, in the intertidal zone to depths up to 5 m (15 feet).
-They have a limited distribution along the coast of Baja being found only in the greater Cabo San Lucas area, Baja California Sur.
-They range as far South as Peru and are also found in the Galapagos and Revillagigedo Islands.
+Habitat and Distribution: Eye-of-Judas Shells are found on rocks, in the intertidal zone, and to depths up to 5 m (15 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from the greater Cabo San Lucas area, Baja California Sur, to Guatemala, including the Revillagigedo Islands.

-Synonyms include: Haustrum pictum, Purpura lineatum, Purpura planospira, and Thais planospira.
+Synonyms: Haustrum pictum, Purpura lineatum, Purpura planospira, and Thais (Tribulus) planospira.